Achievements and awards in 2023

-- Vít Vondrák has been ranked by the Computerworld magazine among the TOP personalities of 2020.
-This is a mix of innovators, of start-up founders, and experienced people who have been in the IT field for a long time.
+- The Computerworld magazine has ranked Vít Vondrák among the TOP personalities of 2020.
+This is a mix of innovators, start-up founders, and experienced people who have been in the IT field for a long time.

 The 4th IT4Innovations User Conference was held virtually with 68 participants.
 The conference provided information about our plans in the field of infrastructure and new services related to our involvement in e-INFRA CZ or the LUMI consortium.

 - The H2020 EVEREST project launched.
-The project is coordinated by IBM, consists of 10 partners, and has a duration of 36 months.
+The project is coordinated by IBM, consists of 10 partners, and lasts 36 months.
 The project develops a holistic approach for co-designing computation and communication in a state-of-the-art, and above all secure, system for high-performance data analysis.

 - We set up cooperation with the ENET Centre, which is part of the Technical University of Ostrava, in the Centre for Energy and Environmental Technologies (CEET) project.
-The project is supported by the Technology Agency of the Czech Republic, and its aim is to find solutions for efficient transformation of alternative fuels, wastes, and by-products into recovered chemicals and useful forms of energy.
+The project is supported by the Technology Agency of the Czech Republic, and it aims to find solutions for the efficient transformation of alternative fuels, wastes, and by-products into recovered chemicals and valuable forms of energy.

-- IT4Innovations presents the updated viaRODOS application, which was developed within the RODOS project and is compatible with the Floreon+ system.
+- IT4Innovations presents the updated viaRODOS application, developed within the RODOS project, and is compatible with the Floreon+ system.
 The application uses data sources provided by the National Transport Information Centre (NDIC), which is part of the Road and Motorway Directorate of the Czech Republic.

 - We provide a service to our users to facilitate research and development within the international H2020-funded POP2 Centre of Excellence project.
-It is a Free assistance in optimization of parallel applications performance.
+It is Free assistance in the optimization of parallel applications performance.